Experience the creative freedom of an entire mic locker—in a single microphone.

 Dynamic mics like the Shure SM7b or Blue Encore series are great at handling loud noises, so if you’re a screamer or you “tilt” easily, a dynamic microphone can keep you from clipping and creating distortion.
 On the other hand, condenser mics like the Blue Spark SL or Bluebird SL are capable of capturing more detail and clarity than their dynamic counterparts.

 Audio interfaces also allow you to capture independent signals from multiple XLR microphones.
 If you’re planning on hosting any tournaments, LAN parties or couch co-op competitions with multiple players, a USB mic isn’t going to cut it — it’s time to pick up an audio interface and a few XLR microphones.
-And when it comes time to record, setting up one or more XLR mics is just as simple as recording with a USB mic—simply connect your microphone(s) to the interface using an XLR cable and select the interface as the input source on your streaming platform.

-Now that you’ve got an audio interface and an XLR microphone, your streams should sound significantly better — but with just a few accessories you can improve the sound quality of your streams even more!
+With a high-quality microphone, your streams should sound significantly better — but with a few accessories, you can improve the sound quality of your streams even more!

 Stay tuned for more tips and tricks on taking your streams to the next level.